quora/pyanalyze/docs/type_evaluation.md

 Thus, type evaluation provides a way to implement checks similar to mypy's [strict equality](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-strict-equality) flag directly in stubs.

+## Compatibility

+The proposal is fully backward compatible.

+Type evaluation functions are going to be most frequently useful in library stubs, where it is often important that multiple type checkers can parse the stub.
+In order to unblock usage of the new feature in stubs, type checker authors could simply ignore the body of evaluation functions and rely on the signature.
+This would still allow other type checkers to fully use the evaluation function.

 ## Possible extensions